 Since launching in 2008 Byron Bay’s Stone & Wood has developed a strong reputation as one of Australia’s best craft breweries.
 Despite its nationwide popularity, co-founders Jamie Cook, Brad Rogers and Ross Jurisich have never expanded outside their home base (save for a production facility in Murwillumbah near the New South Wales-Queensland border).
 Until now.

-Last Friday the iconic brewer unveiled its first taproom outside Byron Bay, at the north-western end of Fortitude Valley.
+The iconic brewer has opened its first taproom outside Byron Bay, at the north-western end of Fortitude Valley.

 “We’ve always had a problem with not being able to produce enough beer,” says tasting room manager Cale Watts.
 “So the focus for the first 10 years was to meet the demands of pubs and bars that wanted our beer.”